 First two trimesters: Prenatal visits continue every 4-6 weeks through the first two trimesters, or until you are 28 weeks along.
 At each appointment we take your blood pressure, listen to the baby's heartbeat, and measure the growth of your uterus and baby.
 We are quite versed with providing optimal care with minimal exposure to ultrasound and dopplers and are happy to use fetoscopes upon request.
 We also check your urine for protein and sugar at each visit.

 28 to 36 weeks: After 28 weeks, prenatal visits continue every 2-3 weeks until 36 weeks.
 We continue to record the growth of the baby, listen to the baby's heartbeat, and will check the position of the baby.
-Information on 'Belly Mapping and Optimal Fetal Positioning' is offered at each visit, as well as nutrition review and counsel.
+Information on 'Belly Mapping and Optimal Fetal Positioning' is offered at each visit, as well as hydration and nutrition review and counsel.

 36 to 40 weeks: The usual monitoring of your weight and blood pressure, and the baby's size, position, and heart rate are done.
 We offer but do not require cervical checks for dilation.
 We discuss kick counts and monitoring in these last weeks.